|Fees||Look up fees|

 Students who complete this subject will:

-- Be able to consult with key stakeholders and partner institutions to adapt online conservation resources to fit needs of clients and target audience.
+- Be able to consult with key stakeholders and partner institutions on the challenges of developing and maintaining digital archives, records and collections.